Current status of the fire season: RESTRICTED

 Rural Fire Forces

 Masterton has five rural fire forces.
-If you think you’d like to become a rural fire volunteer, we would love to hear from you.
-Please phone Fire and Emergency New Zealand, Wairarapa & Tararua District on (06) 370 9557 or enquire on their website.
+If you think you’d like to become a rural fire volunteer, Fire and Emergency New Zealand, Wairarapa & Tararua District would love to hear from you.
+Please phone (06) 370 9557 or enquire on their website.

 Fires in public reserves, including beaches